impossiblepjm/impossiblepjm.github.io/_posts/read_sf_plf/2019-03-17-sf-plf-17-use-tactics.md

 Tactics for N-ary Connectives
 -----------------------------

-> Because Coq encodes conjunctions and disjunctions using binary constructors ∧ and ∨...
+> Because Coq encodes conjunctions and disjunctions using binary constructors �?and �?..
 > to work with a `N`-ary logical connectives...

 ### `splits`